It had its time of glory in the past. In ancient Greece, philosophy

 others.
 They may of course reject this criticism as straw man too,

-as this description is not exactly their claim, But it does not
+as this description is not exactly their claim, but it does not

 matter what they exactly claim: this is what they are doing in